readsevenone/readsevenone/README.md

 ---

-Just exploring and learning new things along the way.
-Open to collaboration! 🚀
+Just exploring and learning new things along the way🚀